GEORGIA – European Parliament Approves Schengen Visa Waiver for Georgian Nationals (UPDATED)

 The visa waiver does not apply to the United Kingdom and Ireland, which have opted out of the Schengen area.

-- Note that nationals of Georgia will be allowed to travel to the Schengen Area for tourism, business or family purposes, for up to 90 days in any 180-day period without a visa, later this year.
+- Note that nationals of Georgia are allowed to travel to the Schengen Area for tourism, business or family purposes, for up to 90 days in any 180-day period without a visa, later this year.